WintMyatAung/Group-8/use_case/use_case31.md

 Success End Condition
 ----
-The output is available for user to see the total population information of the region.
+The output is available for user to see the total population information of the city.

 Failed End Condition
 ----